 Flourishing cultural life, a multitude of small shops, Old Town trattorias serving typical Salento dishes in a charming ambience – Lecce takes its visitors, as it were, by storm and wants to be enjoyed with leisure.

-The tradition of cartapesta is alive in about 20 workshops in the Old Town, where the figures are produced the old way, with the right feeling and with passion.
+The cartapesta tradition is alive in about 20 workshops in the Old Town, where the figures are produced the old way, with the right feeling and with passion.